PJ Dick Innovation Fund Project Grant: Unmapping State Monocultures

 Collaborators:

-FATURA Collaborative, research and design collective
+-FATURA Collaborative, research and design collective (Myrto Vravosinou, Christos Smyrniotis)

-Eray Çayli PhD, Professor, Institute of Geography, University of Hamburg
+-Eray Çayli, PhD, Professor, Institute of Geography, University of Hamburg

-Alexandra Vougia PhD, Assistant Professor, School of Architecture, Aristotle University of Thessaloniki
+-Alexandra Vougia, PhD, Assistant Professor, School of Architecture, Aristotle University of Thessaloniki

-Stamatis Pasopoulos PhD, Professor of Ethnomusicology, Department of Music Science & Art, University of Macedonia
+-Stamatis Pasopoulos, PhD, Professor of Ethnomusicology, Department of Music Science & Art, University of Macedonia

-Aristotelis Maragkos, Filmmaker
+-Aristotelis Maragkos, Filmmaker

-Balkans Beyond Borders
+-Veroniki Krikoni, Balkans Beyond Borders

 Image: A village of shelters designed by Fred Forbát for Danziger Hoch- und Tiefbaugesellschaft mbH, Central Macedonia, circa 1925.
 Dokumente aus dem Bauhaus-Archiv Berlin, Band 5 hg.
 Bauhaus-Archiv Berlin.